 Some people think they can withdraw their pension early – or even that they can take money out of a workplace or personal pension and treat it like a current account.
 But this is simply not the case.

-As pensions are designed for your retirement, your money is typically locked away until you’re at least 55, although some providers may hold your money for even longer.
+As pensions are designed for your retirement, your money is typically locked away until you’re at least 55 when it comes to personal pensions (which you set up yourself) and workplace pensions (which are set up by your employer), although some providers may hold your money for even longer.
+And from 6th April 2028, the minimum age you can access the money in these types of pensions will go up to 57.1

 Technically, you can access your money earlier than this through “pension unlocking” or “pension release”.
 However, the charges from your pension provider and the additional 55% tax from HMRC makes this financially unviable for most people.